Stellarsarah16/Artparty.social/README.md

 ## 🎨 About

-StellarCollab is a real-time collaborative pixel art platform that brings artists together in shared creative spaces.
+Artparty.social is a real-time collaborative pixel art platform that brings artists together in shared creative spaces.
 Create, edit, and collaborate on pixel art projects with people from around the world.

 ### ✨ Features